Although I now live in a beautiful village in the Cotswolds, England, I was born and raised in Sidcup, Kent.

 In 2002, I married a Scot named Gordon whom I met in Swindon – and not, as village rumour once had it, a Swede named Scottie.

 In 2003, our daughter Laura was born.
-I regularly tell her how lucky she is to be growing up in such a wonderful rural community.
+She knows how lucky she was to grow up in such a wonderful rural community.
 Enid Blyton and the Famous Five would feel quite at home here.

 I have no intention of ever moving house again.
 Unless to one with more bookshelves.